xiix0/scam/README.md

-You will be misunderstood by everyone.
+You will obey or molten silver will be poured into your ears.